nitpicker-app/nitpicker/README.md

 ## Privacy

+Nitpicker prioritizes your privacy:
-Nitpicker stores your API key locally in the Keychain and only sends the selected text to OpenAI's API for correction.
-No other data is collected or transmitted.
+- API key is stored locally in the Keychain
+- Only selected text is sent to OpenAI's API for correction
+- Voice dictation is processed entirely on-device using FluidAudio
+- No audio recordings are stored or transmitted
+- No usage data is collected or transmitted

 ## Latest Updates